hkdkfih/MinecartPlus/README.md

 # MinecartPlus
+> [!WARNING]
+> If you stumbled upon this repo: This is a plugin for my private minecraf server.
+It's fully vibe coded so dont expect any code quality!
+I don't recommand you to use this but if you want, below is a pretty comprehensive README from codex.
 MinecartPlus is a Paper 26.2 plugin that adds faster, vanilla-style minecart rail tiers without registering modded blocks.

 | Rail | Logical ID | Actual target speed |